hindu-comm/weblogs/manasataramgini/2020/01/2020-01-02_the-roots-of-vaie1b9a3e1b987avam-a-view-from-the-numerology-of-vedic-texts.md

 Śukla-yajurveda.
 Thus, we may say that rise of Vaiṣṇavam itself is an internal development within the ādhvaryava tradition, with the two early schools emerging from each of the main Yajurvedic divisions.
-Once these had emerged they influenced the latest of the Vedic text across the traditions.
-We see this in the case of the Ṛgvidhāna, which for a relatively short text has several mentions of Viṣṇu in the context of what appears to be an early Pāñcarātrika section.
+Once these had emerged they influenced the latest of the Vedic texts across the traditions.
+We see this in the case of the Ṛgvidhāna, which, for a relatively short text, has several mentions of Viṣṇu in the context of what appears to be an early Pāñcarātrika section.

 To conclude we may ask what about the Sātvata tradition that affiliates